 Why You’ll Love This Recipe

-• Low sugar: Thanks to being sweetened naturally with ripe bananas and a touch of maple syrup, these muffins contain only 10 grams of natural sugar per muffin.
+• Low sugar: Naturally sweetened with ripe bananas and a touch of maple syrup, these healthy muffins contain only 10 grams of sugar.

 • Whole grain: Using 100% whole wheat flour or spelt flour adds both fiber and nutrients you don’t get with white flour.

-• Easy recipe: Made in one bowl, with simple ingredients and easy directions.
+• Easy recipe: Made in one bowl, with simple ingredients.

-• Light and fluffy: Both adults and kids love these muffins!
-Just see reviews and comments yourself.
+• Light and fluffy: Both adults and kids love these banana muffins with applesauce!

 Ingredients for Applesauce Banana Muffins